 If employees have reason to believe that the proposed format of a public event to be facilitated by a Victorian public sector body may draw employees inappropriately into matters of a party-political nature, they should draw any relevant matters to the attention of their manager or a relevant executive for resolution in the first instance.

-If a matter cannot otherwise be resolved, it should be drawn, by an appropriate senior executive to the Minister’s attention.
+If a matter cannot otherwise be resolved, it should be drawn it to the Minister’s attention by an appropriate senior executive.
 In particular, officials should advise the Minister if there are any activities or actions, they are unable to perform, so as to ensure they adhere to the public sector values.

 In determining the preferred format for a public event, Ministers may sometimes determine the event is of a nature that invitations would be extended to other Members of Parliament.
 In relation to an event to be facilitated by a Victorian public sector body, a Minister may request that invitations to other Members of Parliament be managed by the Minister’s office.

 Alternatively, following consultation with the Minister, invitations may be extended by a Victorian public sector body, or they may be extended by a third party (such as a local community group) organising a Ministerial event in consultation with a Victorian public sector body.

 Employees may facilitate events provided that any involvement is consistent with the maintenance of an apolitical and impartial public sector.